A UTR (Unique Taxpayer Reference) is a 10 digit number unique to a Company, Individual or Legal Entity. It is made up of 3 parts;

 You will usually receive your UTR from HMRC within 14 days of your company being registered at Companies House.

-If you did not receive one you can request one from The HMRC website.
+If you did not receive one you can request one from the HMRC website.

 The number is made up with three digits being a Tax District code with the next six being